rwanwork/Re-Pair/README.md

 About The Source Code
 ---------------------

 The source code is written in C and was originally compiled using v4.1.2 of gcc for Debian v4.0 (etch).
 It has been compiled and successfully run on both an Intel Pentium 4 CPU (32-bit) and an Intel Core 2 Duo CPU (64-bit).
-However, it makes no use of the advantages from the 64-bit architecture.
+However, it makes no use of the advantages offered by 64-bit architecture.

 In 2022, it could be compiled on an Ubuntu 22.04 (64-bit) system using gcc version 11.2.0, with neglible compiler warnings .